Area Funeral Home Brightens Christmas for Veterans

 The initiative, which collects donations of everything – from warm socks, hats, and gloves to energy and granola bars and filling stockings for veterans – has grown locally over the years.

-“I think that (in) first year we collected about 20 stockings,” Guthrie told exploreClarion.com.
+“I think that (in the) first year we collected about 20 stockings,” Guthrie told exploreClarion.com.

 “This year, we collected close to 900 stockings.
 It’s just crazy.”